RetroReversing/retroReversing/pages/n64/N64-Rom-Memory-Hacking.md

 These cartridges use a special syntax to tell the Nintendo 64 which memory addresses you want to modify and using that you can convert any cheat you have made in an emulator to run on physical hardware.

-For example if you look for an Life cheat code for Action Replay it will have the same addresses shown in the video.
+For example if you look for a life cheat code for **Action Replay** it will have the same addresses.
 You can then put this knowledge to the test and create your own cheat codes which run on physical Action Replay cartridges.
  </div>
 </section>

 ---
 # More advanced Memory Hacking
-Memory Hacking is not exclusive to Emulators or cheat cartirdges, the PC gaming community has been using these methods for many years.
+Memory Hacking is not exclusive to Emulators or cheat cartridges, the PC gaming community has been using these methods for many years.
 One very popular tool is known as **Cheat Engine** and it performs the same functions but for any PC program.

-Cheat engine can be very powerful so if you are interested check out the Guided Hacking Bible:
-{% include link-to-other-site.html url="https://guidedhacking.com/threads/ghb1-start-here-beginner-guide-to-game-hacking.5911/" description="The Guided Hacking Bible is an excellent place to improve your memory editing skills using tools such as Cheat Engine" image="https://avatars.githubusercontent.com/u/46234790?s=200&v=4" title="Guided Hacking Book 1 - Beginners Guide to Game Hacking"  %}

 ---
 # References